 To illustrate how CPF grants could end up eating into your sale proceeds, a flat owner who took a $5,000 CPF grant in 1998 would owe CPF a total of $8354.44 on that grant in 2018.
 Another example: If you buy a resale HDB flat today and take a CPF Family Grant of $50,000 for your purchase, your principal plus accrued interest on this grant amount alone would be $107,991.81 after 30 years — more than double of the grant amount you originally took!

 If it’s any consolation, if the amount you have to refund CPF exceeds your cash proceeds, CPF will write off the excess amount (i.e. you’ll not be required to refund CPF beyond the HDB sale proceeds you receive).
+But take note that this is only in the case when you sell at or above your property’s market value*.

 So what should you do?